Can You Freeze Meatloaf?

 Yes, you can freeze meatloaf cooked or uncooked.
-Cooked meatloaf is best when you want fast leftovers later; uncooked meatloaf is better when you want the texture and aroma of a freshly baked loaf.
-The main move is simple: cool cooked meatloaf before wrapping, wrap tightly against air, thaw in the refrigerator when you can, and reheat gently with a little moisture so the slices do not dry out.
+Freeze cooked meatloaf when you want fast leftovers, sandwiches, or reheated slices.
+Freeze uncooked meatloaf when you want a make-ahead dinner that still smells and slices like a freshly baked loaf.
+The safest, simplest plan is to cool cooked meatloaf before wrapping, wrap tightly against air, thaw in the refrigerator when you can, and reheat cooked leftovers gently with a little moisture.
+If you are still deciding whether this is a next-day meal or a freezer meal, the make-ahead meatloaf plan covers the refrigerator version.

 How To Freeze Cooked Meatloaf